Lent 2023 newsletter

 A few years ago, the Missionaries of Charity, with whom I work, found a greatly agitated woman at their door steps.
 She was barely able to convey in Khmer language that she came from China.
 She was called Ms. Lin.

 The local doctor gave Ms. Lin a check-up and some medicines, but she kept throwing the medicines away.
-I was asked to help in any way I could.
+I was asked to help.

 I tried to talk with her in my limited Chinese: Ni hao ma?
 (How are you?)
 Her gaze changed from fear to rest.
 I sat down on the floor with her.
 Ms. Lin, who was exhausted, leaned on me and sobbed.
 Her tears began to flow, and her body was trembling.
 I comforted her quietly.
 As she finished sobbing, she became calmer and fell asleep.